smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/manipulation-commands.md

     used as a variable Branch-To Label value.
 The example token name used here will be BTOLBL1.
 The initial value should be the name of the script label where the script should branch if the submitted job
-    fails: Assume for this example that it will be \'SBMJOBFAIL\'.
+    fails: Assume for this example that it will be 'SBMJOBFAIL'.
     (Hint: Set initial values of variables using Captured Data Response Rules that execute at or near the first steps of an Operator Replay script, in order to avoid any possible timing issues later in the script execution.)
     a.
-Set the Operator Replay Token BTOLBL1 value to \'SBMJOBFAIL\'
+Set the Operator Replay Token BTOLBL1 value to 'SBMJOBFAIL'
     b.
-Set the LSAM Dynamic Variable JOBSTS1 value to \'JOBFAIL\'.
+Set the LSAM Dynamic Variable JOBSTS1 value to 'JOBFAIL'.

 2. Register an LSAM Dynamic Variable that will be used to store the pass/fail result of the submitted job.
 The example Dynamic Variable used here will be JOBSTS1.
-The initial value of this variable should be the negative result value: Assume for this example it will be
+The initial value of this variable should be the negative result value: Assume for this example it will be 'JOBFAIL'.
-    \'JOBFAIL\'.

 3. Add two IBM i LSAM Message Management Parameters (rules).
 These rules will both monitor the user message queue for the user that